 An attacker can also abuse the search feature in a completely different way, extending the attack presented in the previous section.
-During the profiling step, an attacker can learn the names of a user's friends as these lists are often publicly visible.
-This information is available on several social networking sites, for example Facebook and Twitter.
-An attacker can thus obtain the tuple (first name, last name) for each friend of a given user, but not the e-mail addresses for these friends: the e-mail address itself is considered private information and not directly revealed by the social networking sites.
+During the profiling step, an attacker can learn the names of a user's friends.
+This information is often available publicly, including social networking sites such as Facebook and Twitter.
+An attacker can thus obtain the tuple (first name, last name) for each friend of a given user, but not the e-mail addresses for these friends: The e-mail address itself is considered private information and not directly revealed by the social networking sites.
 However, an attacker can automatically try to guess the e-mail addresses of the friends of a user by abusing the search feature.
-We implemented two different algorithms for generating new e-mail addresses.
-In the first technique, for each friend, we build 24 addresses.
-Given a name in the form "claudio bianchi" it generates six prefixes as "claudio.bianchi", "claudio_bianchi", "claudiobianchi", "claudiobianchi", and "cbianchi".
-Then, it appends the four most popular free e-mail domains "gmail.com", "yahoo.com", "hotmail.com", and "aol.com".
+We implemented two different, straight-forward techniques for generating new e-mail addresses, based on user names.

+For the first technique, for each friend, we build 24 addresses.
+Given a name in the form "claudio bianchi", we generate six prefixes as "claudio.bianchi," "claudio-bianchi," "claudio-bianchi," "c.bianchi," and "cbianchi".
+Then, we append the four most popular free e-mail domains "gmail.com," "yahoo.com," "aol.com," and "hotmail.com."

-In the second algorithm, we use context information during the e-mail generation process: if a user has an e-mail address with a certain structure (e.g., automatically generated e-mail accounts often include the last name of the user and a prefix), we try to detect this structure by searching the user's name within the e-mail address.
-If we identify a pattern in the user mail, we use this match and generate two additional e-mail addresses that follow the same pattern (including both the first and last name) for each friend.
+For the second technique, we use context information for generating e-mail addresses: If a user has an e-mail address with a certain structure (e.g., automatically generated e-mail accounts often include the last name of the user and a static prefix), we try to detect this structure by searching the user's first and last name within the e-mail address.
+If we identify a pattern in the address, we use this match and generate two additional e-mail addresses that follow the same pattern (including both the first and last name) for each friend.
 If we do not detect a pattern, we generate e-mail addresses similar to the first algorithm.
 However, instead of appending common prefixes, we use the prefix of the user on the assumption that the friends of a user might be a member of the same e-mail provider.